codingsoo/REST_Go/README.md

 ## Services

-We have identified 15 open-source Java-based RESTful services that are not considered toy projects, such as simple repositories used in online classes.
-Additionally, we have excluded services with broken dependencies or unavailable repositories.
+We have identified 20 open-source Java-based RESTful services.
+We have added more services and excluded services with broken dependencies or unavailable repositories.

 1. [Genome Nexus](https://github.com/genome-nexus/genome-nexus)
 2. [ERC-20 RESTful service](https://github.com/web3labs/erc20-rest-service)